Open-Systems-Pharmacology/docs/part-3/pk-sim-simulations.md

 e.g. preterm and term neonates, for which the rapid changes in anatomical and physiological properties can influence the pharmacokinetics during the simulated study circle.
 Please note that the use of the growth function will need additional simulation time so that it is recommended to use this option only if really needed.

-* Specify a compound by doing one of the following:
+* Specify compound(s) by doing one of the following:

   * Select a compound from the list of previously created compounds in the Building Block window.